 Incoterms 2020 vs 2010 // Changes Between The 2020 Incoterms and the 2010 Incoterms

-Incoterms are created by the International Chamber of Commerce (ICC) to dictate when and how a shipment will be handed off between a buyer and a supplier.
-The ICC updated the terms into what is called Incoterm 2020.
+Incoterms are established by the International Chamber of Commerce (ICC) to specify when and how a shipment will be transferred between a buyer and a supplier.
+The ICC updated the terms into what is known as Incoterms 2020.
 Incoterms also define who is expected to pay the insurance and when the risk transfer happens between the buyer and the seller.
 This is the first time that the Incoterms drafting group has included representatives from China.

-Navigating the complex waters of international trade requires a keen understanding of global commerce's rules and terms.
+Navigating the complex waters of international trade requires a thorough understanding of the rules and terms governing global commerce.
 A critical aspect of this understanding lies in knowing the Incoterms, or International Commercial Terms, standardized trade terms used worldwide.
 These terms are periodically updated to reflect the changing dynamics of international trade, and significant updates were made in both 2010 and 2020.
 Understanding the differences between the Incoterms 2010 and 2020 is essential for anyone involved in global trade, as these changes can profoundly impact contracts, logistics, and overall trade strategies.

 This blog post will delve into the nuances that distinguish the 2010 version of Incoterms from its 2020 successor.
 The introduction of new terms, the modification of existing ones, and the shifts in liability and cost implications are more than just minor adjustments; they represent the evolving landscape of international trade, influenced by technological advancements, changes in trade practices, and the need for clearer communication in transactions.